Getty Images/iStockphoto

 Both TikTok and Douyin are owned by ByteDance.

 While TikTok is not available in mainland China, Douyin is a short-form video application that is often portrayed as the Chinese version of TikTok.
 Douyin has to follow Chinese media laws, and a Chinese phone number is required to download Douyin.
-TikTok is available in many countries around the world and is beholden to the laws of the country it operates in.
+TikTok is available in many countries around the world and is beholden to the laws of the countries it operates in.

 Douyin has more features than TikTok.
 For example, Douyin has hotel booking and e-payment features in the application.
 It also offers full-length movies, in addition to standard short-form video.
 Douyin preceded TikTok.
 Douyin was launched in 2016, whereas TikTok was launched in 2017.